KSAH-42/RabbitOM/README.md

 * Reduce memory copy when using large memory blocks by using System.ArraySegment<byte> in order to minimize the usage of System.Buffer.BlockCopy
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications or even block by the windows firewall.

-➡️ Next Breaking changes
+➡️ Breaking changes

+* NET Core Migration

+➡️ Next arrivals:

 * Making the mediaplayer usercontrol run on a seperate thread

-➡️ Next arrivals:

 * Adding a CLI on the media player
 * Adding the SRTP support
 * Adding the Replay feature